idleberg/sublime-applescript/README.md

 There are several snippets included to generate license-texts enclosed in a comment.
 To trigger these, try the `comment` command with license names as parameter.
 You could, for example, use `comment:mit` to add an *MIT License* text, or `comment:gpl2` for the *GNU General Public License* in version 2.0.
 Press <kbd>Tab</kbd> to jump between input-fields.

-You can directly address several macOS applications to have them perform some action.
+You can directly address several Mac OS X applications to have them perform some action.
 For instance you can scaffold a script using `Mail:Send message`, telling Mail to send a message.
 You can use <kbd>Tab</kbd> to jump between recipient, subject and message fields.
 Other examples would be `System Preferences:Security` to open the according panel in System Preferences, or `iTunes:Open file` to play a piece of music in iTunes.

 More examples: